kermitt2/biblio-glutton/Readme.md

 - Gap and daily update for CrossRef resources (via the CrossRef REST API), so that your glutton data service stays always in sync with CrossRef,
 - MeSH classes mapping for PubMed articles.

+biblio-glutton should be handy if you need to run and scale a local full "Crossref" database and API, to aggregate Crossref and Pubmed records or to match a large amount of bibliographical records or raw bibliographical reference strings.

 The framework is designed both for speed (with several thousands request per second for look-up) and matching accuracy.
 It can be [scaled](https://github.com/kermitt2/biblio-glutton#architecture) horizontally as needed and can provide high availability.

 Benchmarking against the CrossRef REST API is presented [below](https://github.com/kermitt2/biblio-glutton#matching-accuracy).